renduples/agent-builder/README.md

 ---

-## 🚀 What Is Agentic?
+## 🚀 What is Agentic Plugin?

-Agentic Plugin transforms WordPress into an AI-native platform.
+The Agentic Plugin transforms WordPress into an AI-native platform.
 Build autonomous AI agents that handle repetitive tasks, create content, manage commerce, and more.

 **This is the gold rush moment for WordPress developers.**